Admittance Matrix Concentration Inequalities for Understanding Uncertain Power Networks: Bounding the Spectrum of Admittance Matrices

 \subsection{An illustrative example: Admittances bounded by 1 per-unit}

 In many applications, it is useful to understand how a power network will behave under uncertainty in the admittance parameters, where the uncertainty has a bounded size.
-We now give an illustrative example of bounded admittance uncertainty in a network with fixed, known connectivity.
-In the sequel, we will allow for uncertain connectivity.
+A useful tool for analyzing matrices that have this property is the matrix Bernstein inequality. \begin{theorem}[A matrix Bernstein bound \cite{tropp_concentration_2015}] Suppose that $\mX_1,\ldots,\mX_k \in \R^{n \times n}$ are independent, symmetric, zero-mean random matrices such that $\norm{\mX_i} \leq R$ always.
+Let $\mX := \sum_{i=1}^k \mX_i$ and define the matrix statistic Then